Are government engineering jobs good? They can be, but depends on your personality – test the private sector first though.

 Important Note: It’s rare for engineers to switch from public to private sector jobs.
 So, if you’re trying to maximize your skills early in your career, keep that in mind.

 The door to the public sector will always be open, but switching back to the private sector might not be a piece of cake once your technical chops have faded and that cozy pension has lulled you into complacency.

 Maximizing a government engineering position

 If you transfer from the private sector to a government job, you’ll be in a better position to excel.
 You’ll know the ins and outs of private sector work and be able to spot design issues and call out any bullshit from other engineers.

 Plus, you might even bring some of that private sector work culture with you, lighting a fire under any government benchwarmers.

 “Are government engineering jobs good?” wrap up

-What are your thoughts on government engineering jobs?
-How fulfilling do you find government engineering jobs to be?
+What’s your take on government engineering jobs?
+How rewarding do you think they are?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER

 Koosha started Engineer Calcs in 2020 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.